ganglix/professional-academic-website/content/publication/li-2023-dataset/index.md

 doi: 10.5281/zenodo.10150202
 abstract: This dataset provides comprehensive corrosion parameter data for reinforcing steel (rebar) in simulated pore solutions and mortar.
 It includes detailed measurements of corrosion potential, corrosion current density, and Tafel slopes under various chloride levels and carbonation treatments.
 The data aims to shed light on the corrosion behaviour of rebar in environments that closely mimic real-world conditions.

+summary: This dataset provides comprehensive corrosion parameter data for reinforcing steel (rebar) in simulated pore solutions and mortar.
+It includes detailed measurements of corrosion potential, corrosion current density, and Tafel slopes under various chloride levels and carbonation treatments.
+The data aims to shed light on the corrosion behaviour of rebar in environments that closely mimic real-world conditions.

 tags:
 - Rebar
 - Concrete